Cowboys run over Eagles, take 1st in NFC East with 37-10 win

 The Cowboys answered the only touchdown from Eagles — Wentz’s 28-yard pass to Goedert — when Prescott faked a handoff to Elliott from the 1 and threw to a wide-open Blake Jarwin in the end zone for a 21-7 lead.

 Prescott was 21 of 27 for 239 yards with a touchdown and an interception and had another 30 yards rushing.
-Amari Cooper caught five passes for 106 yards after missing most of a loss to the previous winless New York Jets with a thigh injury.
+Amari Cooper caught five passes for 106 yards after missing most of a loss to the previously winless Jets with a thigh injury.

-Wentz was 16 of 26 for 191 yards and the Cowboys held the Eagles to 283 yards after the defense struggled at the Jets.
+Wentz was 16 of 26 for 191 yards and the Cowboys held the Eagles to 283 yards after letting second-year Jets quarterback Sam Darnold have one of his best games as a pro last week.

 GROUND CONTROL